Should We Adopt Green Supply Chain Management in the Construction Industry?

 Suppressing the negative impact your business imposes on the planet, and concentrating on the positive societal and environmental aspects of your operations will generate a lot of benefits that will help your organization to:

 Reduce your costs - Minimizing your carbon footprint and reducing the number of potential accidents in your organization will lower your insurance fees.
 You will also avoid fines and compensation payouts.
-By obeying the sustainability legislation you’ll eliminate waste and lower your cost of non-compliance.
+By obeying sustainability legislation you’ll eliminate waste and lower your cost of non-compliance.

 Mitigate risks - By introducing risk management systems in your organization you will avoid potential threats to people and the environment, increasing your chances of success and opportunities.